7 Ways to Increase Employee Motivation

-To curb the potential for burnout, look into creating a rec or a break room where employees can go to unwind when they feel stressed out.
-Coffee and snacks availability is generally considered a perk, but it’s also been shown that hungry employees are less productive so you’re feeding your people more for your benefit than theirs!
-It would be great if you could have a gym onsite since studies have shown that employees that work out are more productive.
-If that’s not possible, consider subsidizing their gym memberships, encourage everyone to attend, and be flexible when it comes to arriving late to work, especially because people tend to exercise in the morning.
-This flexibility around when and how employees complete their assignments brings us to our next point.
+To curb the potential for burnout, look into creating a rec or a break room where employees can unwind when they feel stressed out.
+Coffee and snack availability is generally considered a perk.
+Still, it’s also been shown that hungry employees are less productive, so you’re feeding your people more for your benefit than theirs!

 Being able to decide for yourself how and when you work is a great motivator.
-On the other hand, being a stickler for the rules - insisting that all work be done within the same four walls, and at the same time every day - can put a real damper on employee motivation.
+On the other hand, being a stickler for the rules can put a real damper on employee motivation.

 These are by no means the only things that you can do to increase motivation in the workplace.
 However, these suggestions yield the greatest gains.
-Additionally, you should strive toward making the work environment fun (if the work itself can’t or shouldn’t be), gamifying work-related experiences, instituting an open door policy, and more.
+Additionally, you should strive toward making the work environment fun, gamifying work-related experiences, instituting an open-door policy, and more.
 Don’t be afraid to modify these employee motivation strategies to fit your bill — after all, every organization is different.

 So, yeah, inspiring and motivating your employees at work can be challenging and sometimes somewhat of an investment.
 Still, the results it will yield are long-term and beneficial for both your business and the health and well-being of your employees.